 WHY YOU NEED METAL STRUCTURES

-Outdoor residential structures such as carports, garages and sheds are more durable and will last longer when they are constructed using metal.
+Outdoor residential structures such as carports, garages and sheds are more durable and will last longer when they are constructed using metal on a solid concrete foundation.
 Often times, wood is used as an alternative to metal because it is cheaper and can be faster to construct.
 However, wood simply does not withstand the weather as well as metal does.
 Wood can rot and decay from the weather over the years, which obviously weakens the structural integrity of the structure.
 Metal structures also have a more permanent and professional appearance and can last for hundreds of years.

 Even if you build your structure using metal, there are different types of metal with varying degrees of strength.
 For instance, some carports are made out of aluminum.
 Aluminum is a weaker metal that can support a smaller structure such as a carport or a small tool shed, but larger structures such as a garage should be made of a stronger metal such as steel.
 A steel building can withstand a much stronger load of weight for larger structures.